mkleung/mkleung.github.io/src/posts/2019-11-27-react-native-series-2/react-native-series-2.md

 PlacesListScreen.navigationOptions = navData => { return { headerTitle: 'All Places' }; };
 ```

-### Step 7: Create a Place Detail Component
+### Step 7: Create a PlaceDetailScreen Component

-The component will get the place title parameter from the navigator and display it on screen.
+This screen component will get the place title parameter from the navigator and display it on screen.

 Inside **screens/DetailScreen.js**